vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

     starting point to learning about whether a site is accessible, but they aren't fool-proof.
-There are lots of things that are really important to accessibility like tab order and keyboard interactivity that an automated tool is going to have a very hard time testing, if at all.
+There are lots of things that are really important to accessibility like tab order and keyboard interactivity that an automated tool is going to have a very hard time testing, if it can test it at all.
   </p>

   <p>